 Always place the vehicle on a firm and even surface.

-spindle.
+- Remove the motorcycle from the lift stand.

-Remove the lift stand.
+- Remove the lift stand.

-To park the motorcycle, insert plug-in stand 1 into the left side of the wheel
+- To park the motorcycle, insert plug-in stand 1 into the left side of the wheel spindle.

 Remove the plug-in stand before riding.